 Moving Beyond the Page (MBTP) fits into a special niche within the homeschool market.
-It's a secular, unit study approach based on constructivist theories of learning* that primarily targets gifted children.
-At present, the curriculum is available for teaching pre-K through eighth grades at a gifted level.
+It's a secular, unit study approach based on constructivist theories of learning* that was written primarily academically gifted children.
+At present, the curriculum is available for teaching pre-K through seventh grade at a gifted level.
 The same curriculum might be used with average students in kindergarten through eighth grade.

 Each year's curriculum is designated with an age range rather than a particular grade level.

 - Age 4-5 (pre-K for gifted students, kindergarten for average students)

 - Age 5-7 (kindergarten for gifted students, first grade for average students

 - Age 6-8 (first grade for gifted students, second grade for average students)

 - Age 7-9 (second grade for gifted students, third grade for average students)